bkuhn/talks/ELC-2014/compliance.markdown

 + Confidentiality is something violators ask for.

+# What's CCS?

++ The point of GPL is not merely to examine the source.

++ GPLv2 requires what it calls &ldquo;complete, corresponding source&rdquo;: CCS

++ The freedom to modify requires, as GPLv2 says:
+    + &ldquo;the scripts used to control compilation and installation of the executable&rdquo;

++ CCS check: verify these scripts actually do compile and install the executable.

++ For embedded systems, this is not always easy.

++ But, why is it important?

 # More Info / Talk License

 + URLs / Social Networking / Email: